-You will realize that just as some friend’s family did not know they were losing their father only one hour before the news arrived, the same could unknowingly happen in your own family tomorrow.
-And so rather than turn that into some maudlin loss of purpose, turn it the exact opposite direction and see life for the exciting opportunity that it is.
-Opportunity for what?
-For love in all of its forms.
-Laughter, camaraderie, empathy, romance, friendship, joy.
-Convert the agony of loss into the unrestrained openness of unconditional love.
+If we brave these meditations, we soon realize that, just as some friend’s family did not know they were losing their father only one hour before the news arrived, the same could unknowingly happen in our own family tomorrow.
+And rather than turn that fact into some maudlin loss of purpose, we can choose to turn it in the exact opposite direction, and we can start to see life itself as the exciting opportunity that it really is.

-You have a choice you either consciously or subconsciously make every single moment.
-You choose how to analyze the Is-ness of the world.
-So yes, you can look at the death of a friend as a horrible injustice and no matter how healthy you are your mind will spend at least some time in the angry stage.
-But the sooner we can reach acceptance, the sooner we can begin to take our grief and convert it into love.
-Love for the person leaving us and love for those still with us.
+We all make a choice, either consciously or subconsciously, every single moment.
+We choose how to analyze the Is-ness of the world.
+So yes, we can look at the death of a friend as a horrible injustice and no matter how healthy we are, our mind will spend at least some time in an angry stage.
+But the sooner we can reach the idea of acceptance, the sooner we can begin to take our grief and convert it into love.
+Love for the person leaving us, and a reminder to love those still with us.

 That is the awareness that death brings with it.
 When juxtaposed to death we can suddenly appreciate that life itself is a verb.
-That before being healthy or happy we must simply be.
+That before being ‘healthy’ or ‘happy,’ we must simply ‘be.’
 And when something reminds us that nothing lasts forever and everything changes, we realize that everything includes us.
-That we and all of our loved ones are temporary spacemen on this little rock hurtling through the cosmos.
+We and all of our loved ones are temporary spacemen on this little rock hurtling through the cosmos.
 We are but a blip on the timeline of the universe.
 Which is why it is all the more important that we love all we can for the short time we’re here.